Teplitsa/TeploBot/readme.txt

 Configure the plugin by going to the page _GWPTB -> Settings_ that appears in your admin menu.

-To make a plugin work you need to create a Telegram bot in the dialogue with <a href="https://telegram.me/botfather" target="_blank">BotFather</a> user.
+To put the plugin into work you need to create a Telegram bot in the dialogue with <a href="https://telegram.me/botfather" target="_blank">BotFather</a> user.
 Start chat with it and follow a few simple steps.
 Once you've created a bot you will received your authorization token, that should be saved in plugin settings.

 == Screenshots ==